kingsleyzissou/resplash-server/README.md

 	- Comments
 - User

+## Testing.

+The backend makes use of jest to carry out the unit tests.
+The unit tests test basic functionality of the backend as well as the API endpoints.

+## CI/CD.

+Circleci was used for the ci/cd pipeline.
+On completion of the tests, the app was deployed to a DigitalOcean droplet.

 ## Independent learning.

 Instead of building a REST api, I opted to use GraphQL with Apollo Server to query the backend from the client.
 The GraphQL playground can be found by running the server locally and navigation to ``` http://localhost:4000/graphql ```